What is happening in your car?

-- Steering assist with run-off mitigation: If the camera detects that the car is about to cross the edge of the road, you may feel that the function is attempting to steer the car back into its own lane.
+- Steering assistance upon risk of run-off: If the camera detects that the car is about to cross the edge of the road, you may feel that the function is attempting to steer the car back into its own lane.
 If the steering intervention is assessed as insufficient, the function will also attempt to brake the car.
-There will be no steering or brake intervention if you have activated the direction indicators, and if the function assesses that the car is being driven actively by you as the driver, activation of the function will be held back.
+There will be no steering or brake intervention if you have activated the direction indicators or if the function assesses that the car is being driven actively by you as the driver.

-- Steering assist with head-on collision mitigation: If the car is about to leave its own lane while an oncoming vehicle is approaching at the same time, the function can help you as the driver to steer the car back into its own lane by means of steering intervention.
-There will be no steering or brake intervention if you have activated the direction indicators, and if the function assesses that the car is being driven actively by you as the driver, activation of the function will be held back.
+- Steering assistance upon risk of head-on collision: If the car is about to leave its own lane while an oncoming vehicle is approaching at the same time, the function can help you as the driver to steer the car back into its own lane by means of steering intervention.
+There will be no steering or brake intervention if you have activated the direction indicators or if the function assesses that the car is being driven actively by you as the driver.

-- Steering assist with rear-end collision mitigation: If the car is about to leave its own lane while another vehicle is diagonally behind, in the blind spot or is approaching rapidly from behind, the function can help you to steer the car back into its own lane.
+- Steering assistance upon risk of rear-end collision: If the car is about to leave its own lane while another vehicle is diagonally behind, in the blind spot or is approaching rapidly from behind, the function can help you to steer the car back into its own lane.
 Even if the direction indicators are activated and you actively steer the vehicle, the function can assist with steering intervention.

 Rear Collision Warning (RCW)*

-RCW is a system that can help you avoid being hit by a vehicle approaching from behind.
-If the system detects a risk of rear-end collision, it can give a warning and take the following action, depending on the conditions:
+Rear Collision Warning is a system that can help you avoid being hit by a vehicle approaching from behind.
+If the system detects a risk of rear-end collision, it can give a warning and take the following action, depending on the conditions.

 - Intensive flashing with the direction indicators.

-- At low speeds RCW can tension the seatbelts by activating the seatbelt tensioners, and activate the Whiplash Protection System.
+- At low speeds the function can tension the seatbelts by activating the seatbelt tensioners, and also activate the Whiplash Protection System.